platofan23/textify/README.md

 - [License](#lock-license)

 ##  :beginner: About
 We develop innovative software solutions that solve real-world problems and improve people's lives.
-With a focus on applications in the areas of optical character recognition (OCT), book and image translation, text-to-speech (TSS) and speech-to-text (STT), we aim to break down barriers and facilitate access to knowledge.
+With a focus on applications in the areas of optical character recognition (OCR), book and image translation, text-to-speech (TSS) and speech-to-text (STT), we aim to break down barriers and facilitate access to knowledge.
 In doing so, we promote a culture of collaboration, creative growth and continuous improvement.

 ## :zap: Usage
 The project has following use-cases: